 |

-Who We Are: Statepi is a group of professionals (Faculty and Staff) with statistical, epidemiological and computing expertise at the Department of Epidemiology,
+Who We Are: Statepi is a group of professionals Faculty with statistical, epidemiological and computing expertise at the Department of Epidemiology,

 Johns Hopkins School of Hygiene and Public Health whose primary mission is to provide